bojand/talks/fsto-2018-grpc/slides.md

 ???

+- Do not remove a field number immediately
 - First mark it deprecated and allow for clients to update.
 - Keep server logic in place
 - Once ready to remove, remove it.